SigaoLi/SigaoLi.github.io/_research/crime-analysis.md

   og_image: "research/homicide.png"
 ---

 My interest in crime mapping led to the development of a project titled "Hotspot Policing for the City of Toronto," which won the President’s Prize at the Canadian Cartographic Association Mapping Competition.
-This work aimed to designate priority areas for police resource allocation.
 Additionally, I analyzed homicide types in Toronto to provide actionable insights for crime prevention and resource management.